anupama-pathirage/module-soap/README.md

 # SOAP Connector

-The SOAP connector allows you to send an ordinary XML request to a soap backend by specifying the necessary details to construct a SOAP envelope.
+SOAP connector allows you to send an ordinary XML request to a soap backend by specifying the necessary details to construct a SOAP envelope.
 It abstracts out the details of the creation of a SOAP envelope, headers and the body in a SOAP message.